Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreReporting.md

 type: tab
 -->

-## Search APIs

-Transaction/search to [/v1/authorizations/search](https://dev-developerstudio.fiserv.com/product/Reporting/api/?type=post&path=/v1/authorization/search) = Provides a list of authorization transactions (pre-settle) and their attributes based on optional filter criteria.
+In Commerce Hub, the Endpoint [/v1/authorizations/search](https://dev-developerstudio.fiserv.com/product/Reporting/api/?type=post&path=/v1/authorization/search) will provide a list of authorization transactions (pre-settle) and their attributes based on optional filter criteria.

-Payeezy parameters are sent in the url and results are sent back in the CSV format with a limit of 10k rows; a mechanism is in place to allow for additional calls to return additional rows.
-Commerce Hub is an API request and response (not csv) with no limit on records returned.
+In Payeezy, parameters are sent in the url and results are sent back in the CSV format with a limit of 10k rows per response.
+Commerce Hub is an API request and response with no limit on records returned.

-Payeezy utilizes Authentication per user, not terminal or merchant based; a user that is associated with more than one merchant or mid can specify the mid or terminal in the request; Commerce Hub authentication is by merchant.
+Payeezy utilizes Authentication per user; Commerce Hub authentication is by merchant.

-Commerce Hub search Provides a list of authorization transactions pre-settlement (does not include settlement records).

-The Payeezy search allows filtering based on criteria related to cardholder name, reference numbers, transaction tags and card numbers; Commerce Hub does not allow searching on those elements.
+The Payeezy search allows filtering based on criteria related to **???cardholder name**, reference numbers, transaction tags and full card numbers; Commerce Hub does not allow searching on those elements.
 Commerce Hub allows filtering on payment method, networks, type, siteIDs and auth code in addition to first 6 and last 4 of the card number.

 Commerce Hub does provide a [summary search function](https://dev-developerstudio.fiserv.com/product/Reporting/api/?type=post&path=/v1/authorization/summary).